Noise-Aware Speech Separation with Contrastive Learning: Experiments

 \subsection{Datasets}

-We evaluate NASS and existing methods on two common noisy datasets: WHAM! and LibriMix. \textbf{WHAM!} is a noisy version of WSJ0-2Mix\cite{hershey2016deep}, which is added noise samples recorded in coffee shops, restaurants and bars.
+We evaluate NASS and existing methods on two noisy datasets: WHAM!\cite{wichern2019wham} and LibriMix\cite{cosentino2020librimix}.
+WHAM! is a noisy version of WSJ0-2Mix, which is added noise samples recorded in coffee shops, restaurants and bars.
 SNR between the loudest speaker and noise varies from -6 to +3 dB.
-WHAM! follows the same structure as WSJ0-2Mix, which has 119 speakers and 43 hours of speech (30h, 8h, 5h for training, validation, test, respectively). \textbf{LibriMix} contains Libri2Mix and Libri3Mix for noisy multi-speaker SS tasks.
-In our chosen version of LibriMix, the clean mixture is selected from LibriSpeech train-100\cite{panayotov2015librispeech} and mixed between -25 and -33 dB of LUFS\cite{series2011algorithms}.
+WHAM! follows the same structure as WSJ0-2Mix, which has 119 speakers and 43 hours of speech.
+LibriMix is for multi-speaker noisy SS tasks.
+In our chosen of LibriMix, clean mixture is selected from LibriSpeech train-100 and mixed between -25 and -33 dB of LUFS.
 Noise samples from WHAM! are added to the mixture between -38 and -30 dB of LUFS.
-With 331 speakers, Libri2Mix has 80 hours of speech (58h, 11h, 11h for training, validation, test, respectively) and Libri3Mix has 62 hours (40h, 11h, 11h for training, validation, test, respectively).
+With 331 speakers, Libri2Mix has 80 hours of speech while Libri3Mix has 62 hours.